kpagacz/wiki-on-fire/amazon-architecture/README.md

 * updating the Lambda functions with appropriate runtime environemnt (this includes setting environmental variables from Github Secrets).

 Have a look at our [Workflow README](https://github.com/kpagacz/wiki-on-fire/tree/main/.github/workflows) for more information about our workflows.

+## Amazon Secrets Manager
+We use Amazon Secrets Manager to store the credentials to the production Amazon RDS instance.
+This way we don't have to include raw credential values in the Cloudformation YAML files, instead we reference the values stored in the Amazon Secret Manager.

+## What is **NOT** covered by the Cloudformation YAML files
+There is a (constantly decreasing) number of resources and configuration not covered by the YAML files in this directory.
+This means if you are interested in replicating the Wiki On Fire on your own AWS account, you will need to set the below **manually**.
+The rest is covered by the YAML files.

+These include:
+* an AWS Secrets Manager secret named `mysqlCredentials` which contains the username and password to the Amazon RDS instance
+* an EC2 Key Pair named `wikionfire` - a key used to authenticate to the EC2 instance
+* some AWS Lambda configuration of the environmental variables (we use Github workflows for those)
+* building the frontend application, launching an Nginx server and launching a daemon with the backend application.
+However, we left a detailed guide on how to perform those actions on the the respective README pages.